wordofwarning/wordofwarning.org/current/2016-divergency/islam/index.md

 For specific age and access information please email <mailto:divergency@habmcr.org> or call 0161 232 6086.

 #### More
 "My dad is an illiterate Muslim immigrant called Michael.
 He left home when he was 8, and came to England when he was 22.
 He worked for about 65 years, retired, and then had a brain haemorrhage.
-He's 84 now.
+He's 84 now."

 "I am a first generation Mancunian Bangladeshi called Afreena.
 I tried to leave home a few times, but the smell of my mum's curry always led me back.
 I'm the last child (as far as I know!) born to my dad.
 I'm 25 now."